JuliaPOMDP/POMDPExamples.jl/README.md

 **THIS REPOSITORY IS NO LONGER MAINTAINED**

-Most if not all examples have been moved to the [POMDPs.jl docs](https://juliapomdp.github.io/POMDPs.jl/stable/).
+Most if not all examples have been moved to the [POMDPs.jl docs examples page](https://juliapomdp.github.io/POMDPs.jl/stable/examples).

 ---